frafall/service.snapcast/README.md

 interface.
 For this to work you will probably need to make the hdmi interface visible in alsa.

-To do this you need to edit config.txt:
+To do this you need to edit config.txt (Libreelec/Openelec specific):
 ```sh
 $  mount -o remount,rw /flash
 $  nano /flash/config.txt